addyosmani/backbone-fundamentals/backbone-fundamentals.md

   ...
 ```

-Aliasing to the dollar-sign (`$`), once again makes it very easy to encapsulate any part of an application you wish using AMD.
+Aliasing to the dollar-sign (`$`) once again makes it very easy to encapsulate any part of an application you wish using AMD.

-Doing it this way makes it easy to organise your Backbone application as you like.
+Doing it this way makes it easy to organize your Backbone application as you like.
 It's recommended to separate modules into folders.
 For example, individual folders for models, collections, views and so on.
 RequireJS doesn't care about what folder structure you use; as long as you use the correct path when using `require`, it will happily pull in the file.

 As part of this chapter I've made a very simple [Backbone application with RequireJS that you can find on Github](https://github.com/javascript-playground/backbone-require-example).
-This application is incredibly simple.
 It is a stock application for a manager of a shop.
 They can add new items and filter down the items based on price, but nothing more.
 Because it's so simple it's easier to focus purely on the RequireJS part of the implementation, rather than deal with complex JavaScript and Backbone logic too.

 At the base of this application is the `Item` model, which describes a single item in the stock.
 Its implementation is very straight forward: